 There are a number of defenses that arise in a drunk driving case.
 Below we have outlined some common arguments and defenses.
 Please remember that no two DUI cases are exactly the same.
 To get the best possible outcome in your case, you need to consult with a qualified DUI Defense Lawyer.

-A rising defense occurs when it can be argued that you were under 08% at the time of driving.
+A rising blood alcohol content defense occurs when it can be argued that you were under 08% at the time of driving.
 This means that even if your results were over .08% when the chemical test was completed, you may have been under .08% when you were actually driving.
 This is a scientific argument that is based off of how alcohol metabolizes in the system.
-To be successful an expert toxicologist usually presents a rising defense.
+To be successful an expert toxicologist usually presents evidence for a rising BAC defense.

 Many people incorrectly assume that an officer must have probable cause to pull you over.
 That is untrue.
 It is actually a lower burden of reasonable suspicion.
 In most cases, the officer must observe a vehicle code violation in order to pull you over and conduct an investigation.
 Checkpoints are an exception, as an officer may legally stop vehicles without reasonable suspicion as long as they follow constitutional requirements.
 Digital and Audio Recordings can help to determine if the officer observed a vehicle code violation.